AdaKun/Docker-Guide/README.md

 How do we get our text file, telnet, user and ssh to the base image?

+### Two methods

+1. start a container, make changes and commit the container
+2. create a Dockerfile

 #### Method 1 Creating an image by committing changes of a container

 We need to commit it!